Saurabh-html/College-Web-Appllication/README.md

 - Password recovery for forgotten passwords.

 ### Homepage
-- Displays school details and personalized user information.
+- Displays list of colleges and personalized user information.

 ### Navigation Bar
 - Easy access to various sections including:
-  - **Tuition Centre Detail**: View and apply for tuition services.
+  - **College Details**: View and access college courses, activities and learning materials
-  - **Online Resources Detail**: Access a wide range of educational resources.
+  - **Library Resources**: Access a wide range of educational resources.
-  - **Online Mentor Detail**: Browse and contact online mentors for guidance.
+  - **Research Papers**: Browse or upload research papers.
   - **Profile Page**: View and update user profile information.
   - **Logout**: Securely end the session and redirect to the login page.